Pyrius2k/Additive-Manufacturing/README.md

 To replicate or build upon this project:

 1. **Assemble the Hardware**
    Mount stepper motors, servo, and any cooling elements according to your frame design.
+   Connect all components to a **RAMPS board** for power and control.

 2. **Flash the Firmware**
    Upload the provided modified Marlin firmware to your 3D printer’s control board.

 3. **Calibration & Testing**
    - Run the `Stepper_Code.ino` and `Servo.Code.ino` sketches for initial tests
    - Adjust motor direction, cutting angles, and fiber feed rates

 ---

 ## 📌 Notes

 - Fiber placement currently requires manual G-code or custom post-processing
 - The servo cutter blade can be replaced or upgraded depending on fiber type
 - Print cooling should be adjusted to accommodate carbon fiber heat retention

 ---